oriolfornes/motif-clustering/README.md

   -h, --help         show this help message and exit --out-dir OUT_DIR  output directory (default: ./)
   ```
-It takes as input a folder containing motifs belonging to one or more TFs and in *.pcm* and/or *.pcm* format.
-The script outputs one folder per TF.
-The content of this folder is a series of intermediate files, and a subfolder called *clusters.0.70 *.
-This folder contains multiple files:
+It returns one folder per TF as output.
+The contents of such folder are a series of intermediate files (*e.g.* *motifs.meme*, *tomtom.txt*, etc.), and the subfolder *clusters.0.70 * containing multiple files:
 * *cluster-motifs.$NUM.txt* contains the members of cluster *$NUM*
 * *cluster-seed.$NUM.txt* contains the seed motif of cluster *$NUM*
 * *cluster.$NUM.pdf* provides a visualization of cluster *$NUM* in *.pdf* format